8LWXpg/gpm/docs/repo.md

 ```

 > [!IMPORTANT]
-> Package name must be the same as file/folder name to work properly.
+> Package name must be the same as file/folder name in order to work properly.

 ### `remove`